AMReX-Astro/Castro/sphinx_docs/source/CastroUserGuide.rst

 C and those controlled by Fortran.
 The C parameters are set in the inputs file and managed by the AMReX ParmParse class.
-For Castro-specific parameters, we list the runtime parameters in a file and generate the
-C code and headers using the script—note this script needs to be run every time the \_cpp_parameters file is updated.
+For Castro-specific parameters, we list the runtime parameters in a file \_cpp_parameters and generate the C code and headers using the mk_params.sh script—note this script needs to be run every time the \_cpp_parameters file is updated.

 The behavior of the network, EOS, and other microphysics routines are controlled by a different set of runtime parameters.
-These parameters are defined in plain-text files located in the different directories that hold the microphysics code.
-At compile time, a script in the AMReX bulid system, , locates all of the \_parameters files that are needed for the given choice of network, integrator, and EOS, and assembles all of the runtime parameters into a module named (using the script).
+These parameters are defined in plain-text files \_parameters located in the different directories that hold the microphysics code.
+At compile time, a script in the AMReX bulid system, findparams.py, locates all of the \_parameters files that are needed for the given choice of network, integrator, and EOS, and assembles all of the runtime parameters into a module named extern_probin_module (using the write_probin.py script).
 The parameters are set in your probin file in the &extern namelist.

 C++ parameter format